COVID-19 Testing FAQ

 Insured Patients: We are currently accepting most major insurances (including workers’ compensation) for the COVID-19 PCR test.
 The COVID-19 PCR test should be covered by your insurance.
 This is the test that is sent out to a lab to get analyzed.
 Urgent care visits and virtual visits will be billed through insurance.* *Payment must be collected at the time of services for copay and high deductible plans.

 Uninsured/Self Pay Patients: For uninsured and self-pay patients we offer reduced pricing.

 - IgG Antibody Blood Draw: $55

-Advanced Urgent Care & Occupational Medicine does not charge or invoice self-pay patients for the COVID-19 Nasal Swab, rather patients will be billed the $95 by the lab that processes the test.
+Advanced Urgent Care & Occupational Medicine does not charge or invoice self-pay patients for the COVID-19 nasal PCR swab, rather patients will be billed the $95 by the lab that processes the test.

 Is the COVID-19 test free?